7 Billion Actions: Corporate, NGO, and media partnerships

-IBM: As a way to celebrate their 100th anniversary, IBM is launching its Global Celebration of Service, a worldwide volunteer service initiative which calls for staff to donate their time and energy for specific social causes.
+IBM: As a way to celebrate its 100th anniversary, IBM is launching its Global Celebration of Service, a worldwide volunteer service initiative which calls for staff to donate their time and energy to specific social causes.
 7 Billion Actions will be presented as one of the official programs which staff can support.
 As part of the new partnership, IBM volunteers will contribute their engineering, marketing, communications, social media and analytics expertise to help build the 7 Billion Actions campaign platform.

 crowdSPRING: crowdSPRING launched a series of design competitions to crowd source the official logo for the 7 Billion Actions Campaign.
 The first round of the competition drew over one thousand submissions and the winning design will become the 7 Billion Action Campaign's official global logo.
 The next phase will open voting to the public in order to select a group of regionally themed logos.

-National Geographic: This partnership includes special feature in each 2011 issue, traveling photography exhibit, videos, the Happy 7 Billionth Baby project, and other related initiatives.
+National Geographic: This partnership includes a special feature in each 2011 issue, traveling photography exhibit, videos, the Happy 7 Billionth Baby project, and other related initiatives.

 Blog Talk Radio: Using their telephone-to-internet platform, the 7 Billion Actions Campaign will launch the Conversations for a World at 7 Billion channel to showcase a variety of audio programs discussing the topics and themes facing the 7 billion.
 People in different countries and regions will have the opportunity listen to and call into these programs and share their stories and actions.

 Playing for Change: The non-profit group the Playing for Change Foundation will partner with 7 Billion Actions to produce an official campaign song.